openoms/lightning-api/source/index.html.md

 # Query the HTLC switch's internal forwarding log for all completed
 # payment circuits (HTLCs) over a particular time range (--start_time and
 # --end_time).
 The start and end times are meant to be expressed in
 # seconds since the Unix epoch.
-If a start and end time aren't provided,
+If --start_time isn't provided,
-# then events over the past 24 hours are queried for.
+# then 24 hours ago is used.
+If --end_time isn't provided,
+# then the current time is used.
 # The max number of events returned is 50k.
 The default number is 100,
 # callers can use the --max_events param to modify this value.
 # Finally, callers can skip a series of events using the --index_offset